We want everyone to enjoy the Cambridge Science Festival and have a great experience at our events

 • By car: The A14 gives you access to West Cambridge and junction 13 of the M11 exits onto Madingley Road.
 If you are travelling from the centre of Cambridge, head towards Madingley Road.
 Parking is available on site on the second Saturday of the Festival.

 • By bus: The Madingley Road Park and Ride bus runs from the city centre and the Park and Ride site is a five minute walk away from West Cambridge.
-During the week, both the Citi 4 and the Uni 4 buses pass close to this site.
+During the week, and on Saturday, the Universal U bus runs between the centre of Cambridge and West Cambridge.

 Getting to Cambridge Biomedical Campus